newatoms/beta/_private/customers/stby/feedback/feedback-stby-configuration-pitches.md

 * It was unclear if the chat messages I typed was send and if it was received by content.supply.
 * It is not clear how much time you need from us when you need our help with pitches.

+### Remarks on certain pitches to take into account

+* Ingrid: Geke mentioned also that we have to make a distinction between projects, these are about a specific project of STBY, and thoughts.
+The projects we write ourselves.
+She has the opinion that examples of good service design can be found on our project page.
+And services of others, like Schiphol, is oke.
+But only if it is not about a specific company, like Schiphol, but about a more general service, like flying for example."

 ### Conclusions by Ingrid

 * Leave as little as possible for interpretation.
 * Users don't know who is behind the interface so don't count on there trust that you will do things in a certain way.